Southeast Forestlands logoSoutheast Forestlands

 Market Pull on a Greene County Tract

-Buyer demand on a Greene County tract is shaped by Demopolis-area mills, Tuscaloosa-shed buyers, Tombigbee barge markets, and Birmingham-shed specialty hardwood demand.
+Buyer demand on a Greene County tract is shaped by Demopolis-area mills, Tuscaloosa-area buyers, Tombigbee barge markets, and Birmingham-area specialty hardwood demand.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: Black Belt operability constraints, the Tombigbee-Warrior confluence bottomland-hardwood quality, and barge-fed market access.
 A direct, walk-up offer almost never reflects that reality.